 Life is 10% what happens to you and 90% how you react to it. – Charles Swindoll

 I grew up alongside the banks of the Miramichi River in a tiny village called Loggieville, Canada.
-I spent my early days exploring every nook and cranny of that small village.
-My childhood was quiet, I had a few friends, but never any that were extremely close.
-I never quite felt like I belonged anywhere, but I’ll admit, I was introverted and I was guarding an awful secret.
-I was always a deep thinker but I never attempted to share my thoughts in fear of rejection or judgement.
+There, I spent my early days exploring every nook and cranny of that tiny village.
+To me, my childhood didn’t seem all that different than any other.
+Yet, on the outside of my home, I never felt like I belonged to

-When I was about 10 years old, I was sexually abused by a family member.
+When I was about 10 years old, I was sexually abused by my father.
 Not knowing what was happening to me at the time, I suppressed the memories deep inside.
-Over the year I remained very close to my abuser as I had felt that I loved him very much.
-It wasn’t until I had my son that I realized that I could go no longer with my secret.
+Over the years I still remained close to my father as I had felt that I loved him very much.
+But it wasn’t until I had my son that I realized that I could go no longer with my secret.
 In my best effort to protect my son from the monsters of the world, I exposed my secret to the world and outed my father who was the abuser.

-This blog started out as a challenge to myself to write 50 articles during one calendar year (2015), what I didn’t expect was that it would lead me to change careers from a software developer to being a copywriter!
+This blog started out as a challenge to myself to write 50 articles during one calendar year (2015), what I didn’t expect was that it would lead me to change careers from a software developer to being a fulltime blogger!
 Every post is an experience that I have felt, lived, shared.
 I no longer have any secrets, anger or sadness.
 I am finally growing up, and I am thankful to be able to share my stories with you.

 Sharing these posts of my story lead me to find the courage to do a TEDx talk in 2016 about my abuse and in 2017 I released my first book, “The Roaming Mind – One Man’s Journal of Healing from Childhood Sexual Abuse”.

 Thank you for following my journey to self-discovery.